 Dolophine (methadone) is an oral and injectable opioid used for treatment of pain and opioid or heroin addiction.
-Common adverse effects of Dolophine include lightheadedness, vomiting, dizziness, sedation, and sweating.
+A generic formulation of Dolophine is available.
+Common side effects of Dolophine include lightheadedness, nausea, vomiting, diarrhea, constipation, loss of appetite, dizziness, anxiety, nervousness, restlessness, sleep problems (insomnia), weakness, drowsiness, dry mouth, sedation, sweating, decreased sex drive, impotence, or difficulty having an orgasm.
 Dolophine can be abused and causes withdrawal symptoms.
-A generic formulation is available.

 Rifadin (rifampin), Tegretol (carbamazepine), and Dilantin (phenytoin) may decrease blood levels of Dolophine.
 Vfend (voriconazole) may increase serum concentrations of Dolophine.
 Dolophine has not been adequately evaluated in pregnant women.
 Children of women treated with Dolophine during pregnancy have exhibited mild but persistent deficits in performance on psychometric and behavioral tests.
 They may also exhibit withdrawal symptoms.
 Dolophine is secreted into breast milk.

 Our Dolophine Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.